Please reach out to us at MKunz@MicheleKunz.com if you cannot find an answer to your question.

 3. Scheduling: Classes fill quickly, often 3 to 4 months in advance.
 Early registration is strongly recommended.

 Yes.
 If your office or hospital is in Nassau or Suffolk County and some parts of Queens, we can come to your office or hospital.
 Email or call me about what classes you need and how many will be in the class.
-Although we no longer travel to Brooklyn, Manhattan, or Westchester, we are located only a short distance south of the LIE.
+Although we no longer travel to Brooklyn, Manhattan, or Westchester, we are located only a short distance south of the LIE and LIRR.

 AHA does not require BLS certification before taking ACLS or PALS.
 Usually, the hospital or facility where you work will require BLS as a minimum requirement to keep your job.
 An EKG class would certainly facilitate success in an ACLS program.